skjelten/emusc/libemusc/README.md

 # libEmuSC
-## About
-libEmuSC is a software synthesizer library that aims to emulate the Roland Sound Canvas SC-55 lineup to recreate the original sounds of these '90s era synthesizers.
-Emulation is done by extracting relevant information from the original control and PCM ROMs and reimplement the synth's behavior in modern C++.

-This project is in no way endorsed by or affiliated with Roland Corp.

 ## Status
-We are currently able to decode most of the ROM's content and recreate the correct PCM samples for each instrument.
-Basic support for RIAA filtering and volume (TVA) envelope is also present, but no work has been done so far towards TVF envelope, pitch envelope, reverb and chorus effects.
+We are currently able to decode most of the ROM's content and recreate the sample structures for each instrument.
+Basic support for DPCM decoding and volume envelope (TVA) are present, but filter envelope (TVF) and pitch envelope is currently diasabled as they are not complete.
+LFO modulation including vibrato and tremolo effects are implemented, and basic implementations are in place for reverb and chorus system effects.

+Note that this project is in no way endorsed by or affiliated with Roland Corp.

 ## Requirements
 libEmuSC only depends on C++11 with threads and should be very portable.

 ## Building
 CMake is used to generate the necessary files for building libEmuSC.
 Depending on which operating system and build environment you are using the build instructions may vary.